GPUOpen-Tools/radeon_developer_panel/docs/source/features.rst

    upon crash and augments the information that is presented in the Crash Analysis (.rgd) output file with meaningful insights.

+The **Shader debug information search paths** section allows for configuring DXC shader PDB file search paths which will be used during crash dump generation.

+When provided and PDBs are successfully correlated the associated shader entry points and source files will be available to rgd.exe.
+Please see **Radeon GPU Detective** `documentation <https://gpuopen.com/manuals/rgd_manual/rgd_manual-help_manual/>`_ for more information.

 Once active, a GPU crash dump will be created once a TDR occurs.

 Example output: